JustUnstoppable/DictionaryAtYourFingertips/README.md

     </tbody>
 </table>
 <ul>
-        <li><h5>Dictionary API Integration:</h5>Successfully integrated a free dictionary API to fetch and display word meanings, parts of speech, phonetics, and audio pronunciations within the Android application.</li>
-        <li><h5>Learning Tracker with Streak:</h5>Implemented a calendar-based learning tracker that allows users to maintain their vocabulary learning streak.
-This feature encourages consistent learning and skill development.</li>
         <li><h5>Room Database Integration:</h5>Integrated the Room Persistence Library to enable users to save and manage word details locally.
 This database functionality enhances the app's offline capabilities and user experience.</li>
         <li><h5>Text-to-Speech Functionality:</h5>Leveraged the TextToSpeech accessibility feature to provide users with an audio pronunciation of the word's meaning, enhancing the app's accessibility and usability.</li>
         <li><h5>Audio Playback:</h5>Implemented audio playback of word pronunciations using MediaPlayer(), providing users with an interactive and engaging learning experience.</li>